Lloyds' stand-in CEO confirms to quit by March

-LONDON Nov 4 Tim Tookey, the Lloyds Banking Group finance director standing in as chief executive, said he will leave to join insurer Resolution as planned in March next year.
+LONDON Tim Tookey, the Lloyds Banking Group (LLOY.L) finance director standing in as chief executive, said he will leave to join insurer Resolution RSL.L as planned in March next year.

 Tookey, named as Lloyd's interim boss on Wednesday after CEO Antonio Horta-Osorio took sick leave due to stress, has confirmed to Resolution that he will take up his new role as finance chief of Resolution's Friends Life unit on March 5, a spokesman for the insurer said.